TVP Wilno: History

 The channel started broadcasting on 17 September 2019 at 17:30 Polish time (18:30 Lithuanian time).
 The first program broadcast was the Info Wilno news service.
-On the same day, the inaugural gala of TVP Wilno took place at the Polish Cultural Center in Vilnius, attended by: Prime Minister of the Republic of Poland Mateusz Morawiecki, Minister of Communication of Lithuania Jarosław Narkiewicz, head of the Chancellery of the Prime Minister Michał Dworczyk, Chancellor of the Government of Lithuania Algirdas Stončaitis, Polish ambassador to Lithuania - Urszula Doroszewska, Secretary of State for the Polish diaspora, European policy and public diplomacy - Szymon Szynkowski aka Sęk, chairman of the National Broadcasting Council - Witold Kołodziejski, president of TVP S.A.
+On the same day, the inaugural gala of TVP Wilno took place at the Polish Cultural Center in Vilnius, attended by: Prime Minister of the Republic of Poland Mateusz Morawiecki, Minister of Communication of Lithuania Jarosław Narkiewicz, head of the Chancellery of the Prime Minister Michał Dworczyk, Chancellor of the Government of Lithuania Algirdas Stončaitis, Polish ambassador to Lithuania - Urszula Doroszewska, Secretary of State for the Polish diaspora, European policy and public diplomacy - Szymon Szynkowski vel Sęk, chairman of the National Broadcasting Council - Witold Kołodziejski, president of TVP S.A.
 Jacek Kurski, member of the management board of TVP S.A.
-Marzena Paczuska and invited guests.
+Marzena Paczuska and guests.

-Initially, TVP Wilno program consisted of the TVP Polonia schedule and a specially prepared block of programs for the residents of Lithuania, broadcast during prime time from 5:30 p.m. to 8:00 p.m.
+Initially, the TVP Wilno program consisted of the TVP Polonia schedule and a specially prepared block of programs for Lithuanian residents, broadcast during prime time from 5:30 p.m. to 8:00 p.m.
 Polish time (6:30 p.m. to 9:00 p.m.
 Lithuanian time).
-Currently, the station broadcasts an independent program every day 24 hours a day.
+Currently, the station broadcasts an independent program every day, 24 hours a day.

-On 2 May 2021, Prime Minister Mateusz Morawiecki and the head of the Lithuanian government Ingrida Šimonytė signed the foundation act regarding the expansion of the Polish Cultural Center in Vilnius and the new headquarters of TVP Wilno, and in September 2021, the cornerstone for the expansion was laid.
+On 2 May 2021, Prime Minister Mateusz Morawiecki and the head of the Lithuanian government, Ingrida Šimonytė, signed the foundation act for the expansion of the Polish Cultural Center in Vilnius and the new headquarters of TVP Wilno.
+In September 2021, the cornerstone for the expansion was laid.
 On 10 September, the program began broadcasting in high definition.
-In March 2023, a new, refreshed version of TVP Wilno online portal was made available.
+In March 2023, a new, refreshed version of the TVP Wilno online portal was made available.
 Exactly two years after signing the foundation act – on 2 May 2023 – the new headquarters of TVP Wilno editorial office was opened, which houses, among others, modern studio and newsroom facilities.